European-XFEL/Karabo/doc/concepts/general_concepts.rst

 ++++++++++

-Karabo's properties have timestamps, which are either passed up from hardware interfaced to the control system, or set to the current time upon property assignment.
-A central timing service assures synchronization accoss the distributed system.
+Karabo's properties have timestamps, which are either passed up from hardware interfaced to the control system or set to the current time upon property assignment.
+A central timing service assures synchronization across the distributed system.
 Alternatively, developers may set an arbitrary timestamp upon assignment as an optional parameter in set commands: